rene-d/sysbus/README.en.md

 [🇫🇷 Original version in French 🇫🇷](README.md)

+**WARNING**: I am not the author of this translation.
+It may contain errorss or typos (especially with spaces...).

+**WARNING**: Some information may be out of date and irrelevant, Livebox software has been updated.

 `sysbus.py` is a Python 3 script that allows you to programmatically control a Livebox and explore control possibilities and other hidden information.
 It is an "experimental" tool.

 There is - unfortunately - no crunchy hidden information to discover, or so I have not found anything.
 The Livebox is closed well enough.